paneda/beauty/README.md

 // Check if connection can send (not in middle of write operation) bool canSendTo(const std::string& connectionId) const;

-// Send with optional callbacks for flow control WriteResult sendText(const std::string& connectionId,
+// Send with optional callbacks for flow control or monitoring WriteResult sendText(const std::string& connectionId,
                      const std::string& message,
                      WriteCompleteCallback callback);